bckohan/django-render-static/doc/source/quick.rst

 URL reverse functions
 ---------------------

-You'd like to be able to call something like `reverse` on path names from your client JavaScript code the same way you do from Python Django code.
+You'd like to be able to call something like :func:`~django.urls.reverse` on path names from your client JavaScript code the same way you do from Python Django code.
 You don't want to expose your admin paths though.

-`django-render-static` comes bundled with a urls template ready to use.
+:pypi:`django-render-static` comes bundled with a urls template ready to use.
 You can see if your URLs will generate out of the box by running:

 .. code-block:: console